jvpoulos/diabetes_pred/README.md

 - `attention.py`
 	- Load a model, either a TabTransformer or an FTTransformer, and visualize its attention maps using a validation dataset.

+- `embeddings.py`
+	- Loads a trained model, extracts embeddings for the validation dataset, and then applies the t-SNE algorithm to these embeddings.

 - `test.py`
 	- Loads the validated model from `train.py` and evaluates it on a test dataset.